Shall we add your name here? Contact us if you’d like to be a guest blogger!

 Amy M. Young has her roots in Miramichi, NB, but now lives in Ottawa with her husband, an adorable baby daughter, and many fur babies.
 Her greatest impediment to writing is Oliver, her red Siamese cat, who reckons paying him attention is more important than typing.

 Amy’s rock fiction about the band Torrent has even spawned fan fiction from readers who have read her chapters online.
-She is currently reworking Desert Song and Kiss the Flame, which are books about Torrent, and another WIP with a paranormal theme.
+Her novel A Desert Song is currently with her editor and Amy is currently writing Kiss the Flame (both books are about Torrent).
+There is even another WIP with a paranormal theme happening!

 Jamieson Wolf—Poet, Author, Artist, and Blogger